Phils acquire Vargas from Mets to bolster rotation

-The Philadelphia Phillies have acquired left-hander Jason Vargas in a trade Monday with the division rival New York Mets.
+The Philadelphia Phillies acquired left-hander Jason Vargas in a trade Monday with the division-rival New York Mets.

 The Mets received minor league catcher Austin Bossart in the deal, which could help improve a Phillies starting rotation that has struggled throughout the season.